Ian Gillan: Deep Purple, 1969–1973

 By spring 1969, Deep Purple had had a top 5 US hit with "Hush", but the band, particularly Ritchie Blackmore, Jon Lord and Ian Paice, decided their future lay in hard rock, rather than the psychedelic pop sound of the early band.
 In June 1969, Blackmore, Lord and Paice went to see Episode Six perform at a pub gig and subsequently offered Gillan the job as new lead singer, asking him if he also knew any good bassists.
 Since Glover was by this point a reasonably experienced songwriter, he was also recruited.
-They were both accepted into the band on 16 June 1969, replacing singer Rod Evans and bassist Nick Simper respectively.
+They were both accepted into the band on 16 June 1969, replacing singer Rod Evans and bassist Nick Simper, respectively.
 The old line up of Deep Purple continued to do several concerts until the end of The Book of Taliesyn Tour.
-Evans and Simper were both fired by managers Tony Edwards and John Colletta after the last show of that tour, which was at the Top Rank Club in Cardiff on 4 July.
+Evans and Simper were both fired by managers Tony Edwards and John Coletta after the last show of that tour, which was at the Top Rank Club in Cardiff on 4 July.

 Gillan made his first onstage appearance with Deep Purple at the Speakeasy in London's West End on 10 July.
 As the band had only been rehearsing for a few weeks, they relied on older instrumentals such as "Wring That Neck" and "Mandrake Root" to fill in a set.
 Unsure of what to do, Gillan found a pair of congas onstage, and decided to play them during these instrumental sections.

 Deep Purple Mk.II continued rehearsing at Hanwell Community Centre.
 One of Gillan's first contributions to the band during these rehearsals was the vocal melody and lyrics to "Child in Time".
 At Hanwell, the band wrote what would eventually become most of In Rock during 1969, though they were interrupted in September to perform Lord's Concerto for Group and Orchestra, a one-off performance in September at the Royal Albert Hall with the Royal Philharmonic Orchestra.
 Gillan, along with Blackmore, was initially unhappy at having to perform the concerto, and wrote the lyrics to the second movement on the afternoon of the performance on a napkin in an Italian restaurant.